 - Stability.
 One of the number one complaints with dentures is that they tend to shift or move when the patient laughs, coughs, eats, smiles, etc. Dental implants don't have that issue; because they are firmly bonded to your jaw through osseointegration, they should not shift or move around no matter what activities you engage in.

 - Ease of access.
 Dentures and bridges are often inconvenient or difficult to clean; dentures because they have to first be removed, and bridges because of their hard to access nooks and crannies.
 In contrast, dental implants can be cleaned as you would clean your other teeth.
 You can floss around them, brush them, and rinse them with mouthwash as you normally would.

 - High success rate.
 Dental implants enjoy an extremely high success rate of 98%, as opposed to dentures, which at least one study has shown to enjoy a success rate of only 60.4% overall.
 It's no wonder that some 500,000 patients receive dental implants every year; and that trend is increasing.

 - Increased confidence.
 Having a gap or gaps in your teeth can have social as well as physical consequences.
 It is often hard to maintain confidence in social interactions with a broken or unsightly smile.
 However, dental implants have allowed thousands of patients to enjoy restored self-esteem, increased confidence, and a higher quality of life.

-At Dr. Bill Linger's office, we are committed to providing our patients with the absolute highest quality of care and comfort.
+At Dr. Linger's office, we are committed to providing our patients with the absolute highest quality of care and comfort.
 We know that a trip to the dentist is not always easy, especially when surgery like dental implantation is involved.